Content Personalisation

 Every buyer or user who visits your website has several contact points before they purchase or buy a product or a service.
 In buyer-journey-based personalisation, the content has to be built around the entire sales funnel journey of the site visitors.

-Your website or business can provide personalised content based on the source where users came from.
-For instance, you can tailor different content for the traffic coming from social media, email marketing or guest posts with your customer journey mapping.
+Your website or business can provide personalised content based on where users came from.
+For instance, you can tailor different content for traffic coming from social media, email marketing, or guest posts with your customer journey mapping.

 Some businesses map the entire customer behaviour journey to optimise and produce personalised content for different stages in the buying process.
 This can reassure an indecisive buyer or user as the content may deliver relevant information to help them make the right decision.